kingashari/web-server/README.md

 19/10/23 web server sucsess connection to apache ubuntu ✔️

-19/10/23 my first domain (kingashari) is now available in the browser (private only) domain already 192.168.137.129 ✔️
+19/10/23 my domain (kingashari) is now available in the browser (private only) domain already 192.168.137.129 ✔️

 19/10/23 ssh is available probeloms allowed disolved ✔️
 # Manage your server